 NUR 400 Evidence-Based Practice & Quality Improvement.
 3 cr.
 Exploration of the principles of evidence-based practice as the foundation of high quality, patient-centered care.
 Application of evidence-based principles and basic scientific research methods within the context of a team to address a specific issue in nursing practice.
 Examination of quality data and identification of quality improvement opportunities in healthcare.
+Discussion of statistical analysis and opportunities in healthcare.
 Discussion of statistical analysis and principles of ethics while critiquing various types of research for application to practice.
 Prereq: NUR 320, NUR 330, NUR 338.